Sayyednaa/Toss/README.md

-# Toss
+# Cricket Toss
-An Android app for coin toss
+An Android app for Cricket 🏏 toss